Joel Chandler Harris: Uncle Remus stories and later years

 By the late 1890s, Harris was tired of the newspaper grind and suffered from health problems, likely stemming from alcoholism.
 At the same time, he grew more comfortable with his creative persona.

 Harris retired from the Constitution in 1900.
 He continued experimenting with novels and wrote articles for outlets such as The Saturday Evening Post.
 Still, he remained close to home, refusing to travel to accept honorary degrees from the University of Pennsylvania and Emory College (now Emory University).
 In 1905 Harris was elected to the American Academy of Arts and Letters.

-Harris traveled to accept an invitation to the White House by President Theodore Roosevelt.
-Two years earlier, Roosevelt had said, "Presidents may come and presidents may go, but Uncle Remus stays put.
+But in the summer or fall of 1902, Harris traveled to Washington D.C. to accept an invitation to the White House by President Theodore Roosevelt.
+Five years later the invitation was renewed in November 1907.
+Roosevelt’s admiration for Harris was expressed in these words from a speech: "Presidents may come and presidents may go, but Uncle Remus stays put.
 Georgia has done a great many things for the Union, but she has never done more than when she gave Mr. Joel Chandler Harris to American literature."

-On July 3, 1908, Joel Chandler Harris died of acute nephritis and complications from cirrhosis of the liver.
-In his obituary, The New York Times Book Review echoed Roosevelt's sentiment, stating: "Uncle Remus cannot die.
+Essie Harris was a Catholic, and Harris had long been privately convinced of the truth of that Church's doctrines.
+On June 20, 1908, shortly before his death, he was baptized into the Catholic Faith.
+He died on July 3, of acute nephritis and complications from cirrhosis of the liver.
+In his obituary, the New York Times Book Review echoed Roosevelt's sentiment, stating: "Uncle Remus cannot die.
 Joel Chandler Harris has departed this life at the age of 60 ... but his best creation, [Uncle Remus] with his fund of folk-lore, will live in literature."